mfreema5/NHST/new-parts-outline.md

 Of course, you can also do the calculations for statistical power the hard way, and end up with a result of 50%.
 So, in the spectrum of how confident you as a reader can be about the authors having made a reasoned decision about the importance of the results, authors of papers with a statistical power of 50% should probably rank above papers with no statistical power reported at all, but below papers with a reported statistical power that isn't equal to 50%.

+### Understanding the interpretation

+The best question to ask when reading a research article that reports empirical results is, “Have the authors interpreted the statistics in a meaningful way?”

+One of the reasons that regression analysis is so ubiquitous is that the results from it, the correlations, are unitless values.
+They describe ratios, not measurements, so they don't need the descriptive units that measurements require, like meters, or dollars, or preference ratings, etc.  This lack of units makes is easier to compare results from two experiments, because as long as the experiments measured the same fundamental construct, it doesn't matter how it was measured.
+In other words, if two experiments both measured length as one of the variables, it doesn't matter if one reported “meters” and the other reported “hands”.
+The results of the respective regressions will be unitless, and therefore should be able to be directly compared.

+But, the lack of units becomes a problem when you want to make precise comments about outcomes.
+It's not helpful to know what the relationship of two regressions is, if what you want to know is the size of effect that either, or both, of the two have on some outcome.
+A simplistic analogy is: If you don't know how much an apple costs, it's of no use to know that it costs less than an orange, if you also don't know what an orange costs.

+This is also why